$6.95 flat rate shipping Get Free Shipping* with $69 purchase.

 Cleopatra seduced both Julius Caesar and Mark Anthony, so she certainly didn't have wrinkled, aged skin!
 Ass's milk or goat's milk - does it matter?
 It sure does, because goat milk is the better of the two as far as skin care is concerned.
 It possesses anti-inflammatory properties and can help reduce the effects of skin conditions such as psoriasis, eczema and rosacea.

 Your skin does not benefit from the harsh chemicals used in normal soaps, and goat milk lotions, creams and soaps are far better for your skin that normal skin cleansers.
-In fact synthetic ingredients in synthetic soaps and detergents are a real issue with people that are susceptible to certain skin conditions, and goat's milk is an excellent answer to their problem.
+In fact synthetic ingredients in synthetic soaps and detergents are a real issue with people that are susceptible to certain skin conditions, and goat's milk is an excellent answer to their problems.